Mount Tamborine Convention Statements

 That Mt Tamborine Convention (operating as Mt Tamborine Conference Centre) will be widely recognised throughout Australia as unrivalled in both location and delivery of Spiritually–enriching experiences, through:

 - Seeking to undertake high-quality evangelical bible teaching conventions and events for greater engagement in ministries and missions.

-- Exceptional purpose-built facilities catering for a variety of community needs
+- Purpose-built facilities and accommodation catering for a variety of church and community needs

 - An engaging and welcoming MTC community throughout the precinct

 - A focus on cross-cultural global mission.

 - A place of warm Christian fellowship co-operating heartily with all recognised Christian churches and Christian organisations.

 God’s purpose is to bring His blessings to all the nations of the world (Gen 12:2, 3).
 That promise of blessing, which touches every aspect of human life, is ultimately fulfilled through the life, death, resurrection, ascension and future return of our Lord and Saviour Jesus Christ.

 All of the people of God are called to participate in His missionary purpose, wherever He may place them.
 The central vision of the Mount Tamborine Convention is to see the people of God equipped, encouraged and refreshed to fulfil that calling, directed and guided by God’s Word in the power of the Spirit, for the glory of His Son, Jesus Christ.